Abdul12527/SpringBoot-BuyAnything-E-Commerce-Web/README.md

 - `getAll`: Retrieve all users from the database.
 - `getbyId`: Retrieve a user by their ID from the database.

+### PaymentServices
+- Manages payment-related operations.
+- `AddPayment`: Add a new address to the database.
+- `getAllPayments`: Retrieve all addresses from the database.

 ## Database
 The project uses MySQL database for storing data.
 ![Local Image](./QuickDBD-Free%20Diagram1.png)